thedarkhorseltd/react-doc-viewer/README.md

 **Due to lack of free time to develop this library, I am stopping work on this library.<br>
 > It will not be developed in the near future.**

-# @darkhorse/react-doc-viewer
+# doc-viewer-react-js

 File viewer for **React v17+**.

-> This is a fork of https://github.com/Alcumus/react-doc-viewer (inactivity for a long time).
+> This is a fork of https://github.com/Alcumus/doc-viewer-react-js (inactivity for a long time).

 ## Important note!